doctorfree/nvim-lazyman/README.md

 - interactive menu interface for ease of management
   - manage the `nvim-Lazyman`, `nvim-LazyIde`, and `nvim-Webdev` configs via menus
   - perform health checks and generate a status report via menus
-- Over 90 supported Neovim configurations out of the box, additional custom configs
+- 99 supported Neovim configurations out of the box, additional custom configs
 - vimdoc help for `nvim-Lazyman` with `:h nvim-Lazyman`
 - convenience shell functions and aliases with fuzzy search and selection
   - `nvims` and `neovides` shell functions to fuzzy search, select, and open Neovim configs